treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 1. **Review files:** you can comment, approve, and request changes in the 'Files Changed' tab on their pull request.
 For this step, you should take your time to review a file.
 Do not rush :)

-Every time you comment on an issue or review a pull request, message those involved on the Gitter chat with a link to the issue or the pull request so the aspiring virtual intern can see the comment.
+Every time you comment on an issue or review a pull request, message those involved on the Discord channel with a link to the issue or the pull request so the aspiring virtual intern can see the comment.
 For example:
 ```
 @username_of_intern please see my comment (URL link of the issue or pull request)
 ```